chaseleif/km003c/README.md

   printf("\n");
 ```
 To get output which matches the document: 0x0c000200

+***NOTE:***
+The header used in the example source is actually a union, and `tbuf` is a 64-byte array of uint8.

+There is a memcpy to tbuf from the header for sizeof(header) which is 4 bytes.

 The received data goes into a 64-byte buffer and has bytes:
 |      byte      |  0-3   |   4-7  | 8-47 |